-With Easter knocking on our door we thought it only right to celebrate great Norfolk Chocolate – so we sought out one of the regions most interesting and individual small producers!
+With Easter knocking on our door we thought it only right to celebrate great Norfolk Chocolate the way it ought to be celebrated – so we sought out one of the regions most interesting and individual small producers!

 How did the Chocolate Deli start?

 I left Kinnerton of chocolate when I had my son (who is now 12), that’s when I really started doing chocolate seriously.